molpopgen/pecnv/README.md

 chrom1 = Chromosome number in reference where the first read cluster is<br>
 coverage = Number of read pairs supporting the event<br>
 strand1 = Strand of first read cluster.
 0 = plus, 1 = minus<br>
-start1 = Start position of first read cluster.
+start1 = Start position of first read cluster.<br>
-stop1 = Stop position of second read cluster. chrom2 = Chromosome number in reference where the second read cluster is<br>
+stop1 = Stop position of second read cluster. <br>
+chrom2 = Chromosome number in reference where the second read cluster is<br>
-start2 = Start position of second read cluster.
+start2 = Start position of second read cluster.<br>
-stop2 = Stop position of second read cluster. reads = Pipe-separated (the pipe is the | character) list of the read pairs supporting the event.
+stop2 = Stop position of second read cluster.<br>
+reads = Pipe-separated (the pipe is the | character) list of the read pairs supporting the event.
 Format is readPairName;start,stop,strand,start,stop,strand, where the last two values are for the two reads in the pair.